Tabcorp/cli-plot/README.md

-# cli-trend
+# cli-plot

-Display a chart that dynamically trends values from stdout.
+Plot values from stdint directly into your terminal.

 ```
-npm install -g cli-trend
+npm install -g cli-plot
 ```

 ## Usage